spec-tacles/spectacles-rs/gateway/README.md

 A rich Spectacles Gateway client for Rust.

 ## About
 This crate allows you to interact with the Discord gateway.
-Pllease refer to the [Discord Gateway Docs](https://discordapp.com/developers/docs/topics/gateway) for more background on how to use this crate.
+Please refer to the [Discord Gateway Docs](https://discordapp.com/developers/docs/topics/gateway) for more background information on how to use this crate.
 ## Features
 - Asynchronous websocket message handling.
 - Zero-Downtime shard spawning.